mjoork/wincursorgen/README.md

 Therefore I imagine it fitting nicely into already existing automation scripts and makefiles that cursor makers use.
 Instead of completely rewriting their scripts, they can just duplicate a make target and replace `xcursorgen` with `wincursorgen` and get the same output, but for Windows.

+## Does it work?

+Every stable release is tested to work, but if you find a bug, open an issue.

 ## TODO
 - [x] Parsing cursor config files
 - [x] Converting images to cursor files according to config